 New York Expiration – Must be disclosed.
 Laws of New York § 396-i(3).

-Redemption – No monthly service fees may be assessed against the balance of a gift certificate prior to the thirteenth month of dormancy.
+Redemption – No monthly service fees may be assessed against the balance of a gift certificate before the thirteenth month of dormancy.
 Law of New York § 396-i(5)(b)

 Disclosure – “The terms and conditions of a gift certificate shall be disclosed to the purchaser: